james1968/CV/CV.md

 **Deloitte** (Sept 2006 to Dec 2008)
 *Senior Manager*
 Working in Global Banking Operation Excellence Business line focused on trading systems implementations.

+##Interests
+Running - I am a keen runner, regularly taking part in races from 10k up to marathon, as well as numerous triathlons.
+Cricket - having previously played minor county cricket I now run my son's age group at Beaconsfield Cricket Club and am a qualified level 2 cricket coach.
+Psychology - I have a keen interest in psychology, the psychology of personalities and mental health.